-The 52202, manufactured by R. M. Young, is an electrically heated tipping bucket rain gage that measures rain, snow, and other frozen precipitation.
+The 52202, manufactured by R. M. Young, is a thermostat-controlled, electrically heated, tipping bucket rain gage.
+You can use it to measure rain, snow, and other frozen precipitation.
 Its catchment area of 200 cm2 and measurement resolution of 0.1 mm meet the recommendations of the WMO.
-This heated rain gage is compatible with all Campbell Scientific dataloggers, and it is used in environmental monitoring applications.Read More
+This heated rain gage is compatible with most Campbell Scientific data loggers, and it is used in environmental monitoring applications.Read More

-The 52202 has an internal heater that melts snow or other frozen precipitation.
-This heater is thermostat controlled and requires a reliable source of 24 Vac power.
+The 52202 has a thermostat-controlled internal heater that melts snow or other frozen precipitation.
+This heater requires a reliable source of 24 Vac power.
 A wall transformer is shipped with the 52202 that plugs into a wall socket to provide the required 24 Vac power.

 |Sensor Type||Tipping bucket with magnetic reed switch (normally open)|

 |Power||18 W @ 24 Vac (for heater only)|

 |Mounting Pipe||30.5 cm (12 in.) length; 1 inch IPS, aluminum, unthreaded|

 |Height||30 cm (11.8 in.)|